enzo-dante/tech_prep/README.md

 - access: many are no-sql databases that have their own CRUD (create, read, update, delete) functionality that rely on key-value stores

   - REST APIs are used to hit a specific endpoint that comes with certain functionality

+__RELATIONSHIPS__

+always compartmentalize dataset into separate tables then join if necessary by shared relationship

+Relationships = the different ways two or multiple tables (entities) are related

+    1. one-to-one relationship (not very common)

+        ex: 1 customer-to-1 customer details relationship

+    2. one-to-many relationship (most common)

+        ex: 1 book-to-many reviews relationship

+    3. many-to-many relationship (relatively common)

+        ex: many authors-to-many books relationship (a book can have mulitple authors)

+__PRIMARY KEY AUTO_INCREMENT__

+when creating a table, ensures one column that is always unique for joined relationships

+__FOREIGN KEY__

+when creating a table, references to another table within a given table explicitely using a FOREIGN KEY protects from bad data input

+__JOIN__

+when you SELECT data, take data from multiple tables and temporarily consolidate them in a meaningful way

+an INNER JOIN only shows data that overlap (the middle of a venn diagram)

+a LEFT or RIGHT join will ALSO show data overlap PLUS null data pairs (left/right + middle of a venn diagram)

 # MapReduce